 Weight and Versatility

-We assessed and rated the weight of each model both with a scale and by paying attention to how they all moved and fit our anatomy.
+Immediately after receiving the jackets, we weighed them on a scale.
+Then we assessed how they all moved and fit our anatomy.
 Some were heavier on the scale but didn't feel cumbersome on our bodies.
 Some were nice and light but provided zero to no protection from the elements.

-Our versatility metric involved leveraging the features, style, and durability of each jacket.
-Before beginning testing in earnest, we always spend time researching each candidate.
-We want to know about all the features and what the individual manufacturers claim they are good for.
-Is this true in real life?
-Are the features helpful, or do they feel like more of a hindrance?
-Are they worth the extra money or material or weight?
-Each review goes into all these nuances in detail.
+Before testing in earnest, we always spend time researching each candidate.
+We want to know about all the features and how the manufacturers claim we should use them.
+Are their claims true in real life?
+Are the features helpful or do they feel like more of a hindrance?
+Are they worth the extra money, material, or weight?

-We assessed durability and abrasion resistance by slinging sharp ice tools over our shoulders and scraping up rock routes.
-Every jacket got stuffed into multiple packs, worn under a harness, and jammed into the back of a car on long road trips.
-We adjusted and readjusted all of the hoods and tried them over and under helmets.
-We also used every cuff with gloves.
+We assessed durability and abrasion resistance by taking the jackets ice and mixed climbing, skuzzing up chimneys and off-widths, and jamming cracks.
+Every jacket hiked miles with a pack on, was worn repeatedly under a harness, stuffed into multiple packets, and thrown in the back of a truck after long days in the backcountry.
+We adjusted and readjusted all of the hoods and tried them both over and under helmets.
+We used every cuff with gloves.
 We learned the ins and outs of all the offered features by trying them out, both as intended and sometimes in our own less traditional ways.

-Style is a very personal thing, but something we still wanted to account for in our testing process.
-We took note of how well each model was cut and tailored for the sake of both wearability and pleasure.
-Whether you're on the slopes or at the bar, most of us like to know we look good, especially after shelling out our hard-earned cash.
+Style is a very personal thing, but it is something we still wanted to account for in our testing process.
+We took note of how well each jacket fit and how well-tailored they each were, for both the sake of wearability and pleasure.
+Whether you're on a wall or at the bar, most of us like to know we look good, especially after shelling out our hard-earned cash.